Agnolini In Brodo

 When ready, cook the sausage and bacon separately with some butter

-Add them to the stew, chop everything, mix with grated Parmesan cheese, and season with nutmeg
+Add them to the stew, chop everything, mix with grated Parmesan, and flavor with nutmeg

 Work the mixture with an egg and let it rest for twelve hours, after which it will be ready to be divided onto the dough squares for making the agnolini